 Format of the Course

-Interactive lecture and discussion tailored for government audiences.
+Interactive lecture and discussion focused on government applications.

 Course Customization Options

-To request a customized training for this course, tailored to specific needs for government agencies, please contact us to arrange.
+To request a customized training for this course, please contact us to arrange specific modules aligned with your agency's requirements.

 By the end of this training, participants will be able to:

-Understand the principles of Human-Centric Physical AI and its applications for government.
+- Understand the principles of Physical AI and its applications in robotics and automation.

 By the end of this training, participants will be able to: